eigerco/solana-spec/implementation-details.md

 >
 > A node inserts a `CrdsValue` into `crds` table.
 The `crds` returns the index under which the value was inserted, `crds_index`.
 Then the node calculates `CrdsValue`'s hash which first 12 bits are equal to e.g. `000001000011`, which is 67 .
 Finally, the hash and the `crds_index` are stored in the `shards` vector at index 67.

 The `CrdsShards` structure is used for a fast search of `CrdsValue`s when building a bloom filter for a pull request, or when collecting missing data for a node that sent us a pull request.
+More on that in the [pull requests](#pull-requests) chapter.

 ### Push messages

 Push messages are the heart of the gossip protocol.
 Each node that wants to share information with others in the cluster sends a push message, which is then propagated further by its peers.

 Push messages are created periodically.
 Node tracks a `push_cursor` which represents the cursor value of the last pushed `CrdsValue` into `crds`.
-When a node wants to send a push message it gets all newly pushed data from `crds` since the last position of the `push_cursor`, collects peers from its active set of nodes, and creates and sends push messages to them.
+When a node wants to send a push message it gets all newly pushed data from `crds` since the last position of the `push_cursor`, collects peers from its [active set of nodes](#push-active-set-of-nodes), and creates and sends push messages to them.

 Some peers might have pruned the origin node (more on that below), in which case they are excluded from the list of message recipients.
-Unless the sent data type is `NodeInstance`, which is always sent to every peer even if the origin of the message is pruned.
+Unless the sent data type is `NodeInstance`, which is always sent to peers even if the origin of the message is pruned.

 #### Processing push messages